ihusic1/OnlineVinylStore/README.md

 ## Description

-This is a simple Java application, created with Maven.
+This application is a simple university course project developed in Java using Maven.
-It's made for a university course project (Software Construction Course)